ANTH 1301: Introduction to Anthropology 3 CH

 This survey course presents an overview of important events that have shaped the twentieth century and examines them from a global perspective.
 The subject matter includes social, cultural and intellectual aspects of society as well as political narrative and focuses on the lives of ordinary people as well as those of the decision makers and leaders.
 The Course is organized both thematically and chronologically with the concept of global interrelatedness (the Global Village) as its central theme.

-HIST 2301: History of the Middle East 3 CH
+HIST 2301: Modern Middle East History 3 CH

 HIST 2302: A Millennium of Muslim Contribution to Science 3 CH